StemTBioinf/UNIX/index.md

 ### Sorting a BAM file using the blades

 When certain jobs are run such as sequence alignment they create temporary files which are then removed/merged before the final output files are made.
 WE DO NOT WANT TEMPORARY FILES BEING WRITTEN TO THE STORAGE SERVERS!
-It creates unwantged and slow network traffic, but rather we want these files to be created on the blades instead which is much faster.
+It creates unwanted and slow network traffic, but rather we want these files to be created on the blades instead which is much faster.

 To send a job to the queue we need to make a SLURM script that tells the blades which programs to load and what to do on which files.
 In our example we are going to sort a small BAM file.
-To do this we will use the samtools program you learnt how to load earlier.
+To do this we will use the samtools program you learned how to load earlier.

-Firstly, open an editor and instert the following lines:
+Firstly, open an editor and insert the following lines:

 ```
 #! /bin/bash
-#SBATCH -A lu2018-3-6 # the ID of our Aurora project
+#SBATCH -A lsens2018-3-6 # the ID of our Aurora project
 #SBATCH -n 1 # how many processor cores to use
 #SBATCH -N 1 # how many processors to use (always use 1 here unless you know what you are doing)
 #SBATCH -t 00:20:00 # kill the job after ths hh::mm::ss time